Australian sharpnose shark

 The Australian sharpnose shark (Rhizoprionodon taylori) is a requiem shark, belonging to the family Carcharhinidae.
 It is found in the tropical waters of the western Pacific Ocean off Papua New Guinea and northern Australia, between latitudes 8°N and 28°S, from the surface to a depth of 110 m.
 It can grow up to a length around 70 cm.
 The Australian sharpnose shark is well known for its fast growth rate, which allows it to reach maturity at around one year of age.
+Australian sharpnose sharks may occasionally eat snakes.